Age Related Macular Degeneration – A Complete Guide

 • Copper (2mg)

-For patients with Wet AMD, anti-VEGF treatments help to minimize the development of unusual blood vessels in the retina and also controls any leaking that may have happened.
+For patients with Wet AMD, anti-VEGF treatments help to minimize the development of unusual blood vessels in the retina and also control any leaking that may have happened.
 There are also laser treatments available for people with Wet AMD.

 Your email address will not be published.
 Required fields are marked *